Psalm 133: Judaism

-Psalm 133 is one of the 15 Songs of Ascents recited after the Shabbat afternoon prayer in the period between Sukkot and Shabbat HaGadol (the Shabbat prior to Passover).
+Psalm 133 is one of the 15 Songs of Ascents recited in some communities after the Shabbat afternoon prayer in the period between Sukkot and Shabbat HaGadol (the Shabbat prior to Passover).

 Verse 3 is part of the Selichot prayers.

+Verse 1 is used as a theme for the Pizmon of Shacharit recited in the Western Ashkenazic rite on Yom Kippur that falls on Shabbat, and the verse itself (without the opening two words) is recited prior to the piyyut.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Compline and the third watch of the Midnight office.
+It is also in the prayer of the Veil, which is generally prayed only by monks.

 Other

 The Latin title of the Psalm is Ecce Quam Bonum.
 The first lines, Ecce quam bonum et quam jucundum habitare fratres in unum ("Behold how good and how pleasant it is for brethren to dwell together in unity"), constitute the motto of Sewanee: The University of the South, the Royal Borough of Kensington and Chelsea, Morrissey Hall of the University of Notre Dame, and the Immaculate Heart of Mary Seminary in Winona, Minnesota.